Demand: Demand curve

-In economics the demand curve is the graphical representation of the relationship between the price and the quantity that consumers are willing to purchase.
+Demand curve is a graphical presentation of the "law of demand".
 The curve shows how the price of a commodity or service changes as the quantity demanded increases.
 Every point on the curve is an amount of consumer demand and the corresponding market price.
 The graph shows the law of demand, which states that people will buy less of something if the price goes up and vice versa.

 According to Kotler, eight demand states are possible: